Marqeta (MQ)

 13. Is Now The Time To Buy Marqeta?

-Marqeta’s price-to-sales ratio based on the next 12 months is 3x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are superior stocks to buy right now.
+Marqeta’s price-to-sales ratio based on the next 12 months is 2.5x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're pretty confident there are more exciting stocks to buy at the moment.